 C. Emissions from the natural gas grid

-14. Due to the comparatively low production volumes of natural gas within the European Union 28, the emission share is only around 5 per cent of overall emissions.
-However, it should be noted that the major share of the European natural gas supply is imported from the Russian Federation (recently declining), Norway and North Africa; moreover, liquefied natural gas imports are increasing from various regions, including North America, and major emissions are generated during gas extraction, processing and transmission.
+14. The oil and gas sector, which includes natural gas processing and transportation, is one of the major sources of methane emissions globally.
+Emissions can occur during various stages, such as production, processing, transportation, and storage.
+While the percentage of methane leaked compared to the total volume of natural gas produced might seem small (typically cited in the range of 1% to 3%), given the large volume of natural gas production, these emissions are significant.
+Due to the comparatively low production volumes of natural gas within the European Union 28, the emission share is only around 5 per cent of overall emissions.

 15. The different processing steps of gas collection, compression, transmission and distribution are briefly described below.
 There are many sources of CH4 emissions across the entire gas supply chain.
 Such emissions are characterized as either “fugitive” or “vented” emissions: